 MARTA GAIA ZANCHI

-In middle school, I briefly contemplated becoming a physician, but a persistent habit of dismantling home appliances and tampering with souped-up motorbikes had quickly revealed my nerdy side.
+In middle school, I briefly contemplated becoming a physician, but a persistent habit of dismantling home appliances and tampering with souped-up motorbikes quickly revealed my nerdy side.
 Most importantly, I was stubbornly convinced that technology could be for doctors what capes are for superheroes.
-I ended up studying biomedical and electrical engineering, from a bachelor at Politecnico di Milano to a doctorate at Stanford University, training as a system designer of medical instrumentation—mostly imaging systems leveraging all radiation types known to man.
+I studied biomedical and electrical engineering, from a bachelor's at Politecnico di Milano to a doctorate at Stanford University, training as a system designer of medical instrumentation—mostly imaging systems leveraging all radiation types known to man.
 The jokes about their residual effects on my personality abound.

-I am the proud adoptive mother of two lovable little rascals, Zac and Nina.
+I am the proud adoptive mother of two little rascals, Zac and Nina.
 I am constantly chasing my children with a camera.
-I keep strong enough to keep up with them by swimming, biking, and discovering an unexpected passion for boxing.
-Since learning to read, I have an unhealthy obsession for books—especially history, art, philosophy—which I compulsively organize by height in single thematic shelves.
+I keep strong enough to keep up with them by swimming, biking, and indulging an unexpected passion for boxing, which offers me surprisingly accurate analogies with life outside the ring.
+Since learning to read, I have had an unhealthy obsession with books—primarily psychology, history, art, philosophy, and memoirs—which I compulsively organize by height and color in single thematic shelves.
 I am also a graphic novel enthusiast, endlessly debating with myself about whether my Calvin & Hobbes encyclopedia belongs in the comics or philosophy bookshelf.

 I was born in Israel, and here I grew up in a small place tucked away in the mostly empty land between Jerusalem and Tel Aviv.
 Life in Tel Aviv was better suited for my personality, and I called this cosmopolitan city home for eight years before the warmth of the weather and of the people of Barcelona caught my imagination.